Feasibility checks

 • Non-deterministic functions like now() and uuid()

 Given that there are two separate clusters involved, the state of each cluster may be different.
 For conditional writes, this may create a divergent state for a time.
-It may not make a difference in many cases, but if non-idempotent operations are used, we recommend a reconciliation phase in the migration before and after switching reads to rely on Target (setting Target as the primary cluster).

 Some application workloads can tolerate inconsistent data in some cases (especially for counter values) in which case you may not need to do anything special to handle those non-idempotent operations.

-Lightweight Transactions and the applied flag
+Lightweight transactions and the applied flag

 What sets LWTs apart from regular writes is that they are conditional.
 In other words, a LWT can appear to have been successful (its execution worked as expected).
 However, the change will be applied only if the LWT’s condition was met.
 Whether the condition was met depends on the state of the data on the cluster.
-In a migration, the clusters will not be in sync until all existing data has been imported into Target.
+In a migration, the clusters will not be in sync until all existing data has been imported into the target.
 Up to that point, an LWT’s condition can be evaluated differently on each side, leading to a different outcome even though the LWT was technically successful on both sides.

 However, ZDM Proxy can only return a single response to the client.
 Recall that the client has no knowledge that there are two clusters behind the proxy.
 Therefore, ZDM Proxy returns the applied flag from the cluster that is currently used as primary.
 If your client has logic that depends on the applied flag, be aware that during the migration, you will only have visibility of the flag coming from the primary cluster; that is, the cluster to which synchronous reads are routed.

-Advanced workloads (DataStax Enterprise)
+Advanced workloads (DSE)

 Graph

-ZDM Proxy handles all DataStax Graph requests as write requests even if the traversals are read-only.
+ZDM Proxy handles all DSE Graph requests as write requests even if the traversals are read-only.
 There is no special handling for these requests, so you need to take a look at the traversals that your client application sends and determine whether the traversals are idempotent.
 If the traversals are non-idempotent then the reconciliation step is needed.

 Client compression

-The binary protocol used by Cassandra, DSE, and Astra DB supports optional compression of transport-level requests and responses that reduces network traffic at the cost of CPU overhead.
+The binary protocol used by Cassandra, DSE, HCD, and Astra DB supports optional compression of transport-level requests and responses that reduces network traffic at the cost of CPU overhead.

 Authenticator and Authorizer configuration